cake-contrib/Cake.ArgumentBinder/Readme.md

 This addin to [Cake](https://github.com/cake-build/cake), a C# build system, allows one to bind arguments passed into Cake to C# classes without having to do it manually.

-Honestly, for most users of Cake, this addin is probably overkill (even the cakefile for this project very project doesn't use it).
+Honestly, for most users of Cake, this addin is probably overkill (even the cakefile for this very project doesn't use it).
-If was designed for complex build environments with multiple Tasks and passed in configurations from a command-line.
+If was designed for complex, flexible, build environments with multiple Tasks and multiple configurations passed in from the command-line.

 Packages
 --------